Basic Assessment and Module exams

 Make no mistake, the modules are a big step up from the Basic.
 They require commitment and serious study over several years.
 Working to a deadline will certainly increase your beekeeping knowledge quickly.
 We will put local candidates in touch with each other, and suggest that they form self-help groups, to work through past exam papers and share their knowledge.

-We encourage candidates to take advantage of any opportunity to increase their beekeeping experience and know-how, by attending short courses, beekeeping conventions and lecture meetings, helping with instructing at our apiary meetings, and assessing Basic candidates.
+We encourage members to take advantage of any opportunity to increase their beekeeping experience and know-how, by attending short courses, beekeeping conventions and talks, instructing at our apiary meetings, and assessing Basic candidates.

 Leave a Reply